thinkingmachines/unicef-ai4d-air-quality/README.md

         * `export PYTHONPATH=.` (you only need to run this once per terminal sesion)
         * `python scripts/train.py --config-path=config/default.yaml`
             * Note: You can also just call the script without a config path `python scripts/train.py`, in which case it will use `config/default.yaml`.
-4. Results should be saved in a dated folder under `data/outputs`.
+4. The training script should have generated results in a dated folder under `data/outputs`.
 The folder should contain the best model and its params, nested CV results, and the yaml config file used.